natsortadev/cheatSheet/README.md

 `git commit -m "[a message]"`
 for commiting, and finally<br>
-`git push <link to the GitHub repository>` to get it all here!
+`git push <link to the GitHub repository>` to bring it all here!